Spiritual Warfare:

 If we choose to live a half spiritual and half carnal life, we jeopardize much of our victory in Christ.
 Although, at the moment of conversion we received Christ and are assured of our salvation, our hearts still need to be right with God in our commitment to follow Him.
 When we follow Him we build a sure foundation in which Christ said,

 As Christians, we are deceiving ourselves if we are not walking with God from the heart.
-This has nothing to do with religion, legalism or ritualism because these have nothing to do with true religion.
+This has nothing to do with religion, legalism or ritualism because these have nothing to do with true religion, but sadly foster self-righteousness.
 True religion is a matter of seeking to understand God's love and committing your heart to follow the way of Christ.
 God says,

 Jam 1:27 Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world.